 If possible, it is recommended that you not drink or use drugs if you have hepatitis C (to protect your liver).
 But you should receive treatment no matter what.

 If you’re part of our medically-assisted treatment clinic for alcohol or opioids, your Workit Health provider can order a blood test for you at a local lab.
 Should the results come back positive for hepatitis C, your provider will work with you to determine which of the direct-acting antivirals is the best option for you.
 They will send the e-prescription to the pharmacy that will fill it, the same way they do for other medications.

 For some people, hepatitis C is a short-term illness.
 But for more than half the people infected, untreated hepatitis C becomes a long-term and chronic infection.
 Although you may not feel sick, hepatitis C can result in serious health issues like cirrhosis of the liver and liver cancer.

-Treatments vary based on your medical history and insurance coverage, but oral antiviral medications are easy to take, effective, and can be e-prescribed to your local pharmacy.
+Treatments vary based on your medical history and insurance coverage, but oral antiviral medications are easy to take, effective, and can be e-prescribed.

 Feel like yourself again with medication and recovery support.